Exploring the Trail

 Are there any major diversions on the route?

-At the moment there are no diversions on the route.
+At the moment there are two diversions on the route.
+Neither are major and they will not substantially add to your journey time.

 Top tips for enjoying the Trail